Miscarriage

 There are five different types of miscarriages a woman can experience.
 They are:

-• Threatened Miscarriage- This includes uterine bleeding early in the pregnancy.
+• Threatened Miscarriage: This involves uterine bleeding early in the pregnancy.
 It’s usually coupled with cramps or lower back pain.
-The cervix is closed, and the bleeding is the result of implantation.

-• Incomplete Miscarriage-This includes bleeding, abdominal or back pain.
-The cervix is open, and the bleeding and crams will continue if the miscarriage is not complete.
+• Incomplete Miscarriage: This involves bleeding accompanied by abdominal or back pain.
+The cervix is open, and the bleeding and cramps will continue if the miscarriage is not complete.

 Miscarriage Statistics

-Some studies report that miscarriages occur in about 20% of all pregnancies.
-However, many women miscarry before they even know they’re pregnant, mistaking it for an extra heavy menstrual cycle.
-Knowing this, the percentage of miscarriages actually jumps from 20% to 60% of all pregnancies.
-Plus, out of the women who do miscarry, 20% of them have recurring miscarriages.
-Recurring miscarriages affect about 1% of all couples trying to conceive.
+Some studies report that miscarriages occur in about 20 percent of all pregnancies.
+However, many women miscarry before they even know they’re pregnant, mistaking the miscarriage for an extra heavy menstrual cycle.
+Considering this, the rate of miscarriage is likely closer to 60 percent of all pregnancies.
+Approximately 20 percent of women who miscarry have recurring miscarriages.
+Recurring miscarriages affect about one percent of all couples trying to conceive.

-20-30% of pregnant women experience some bleeding (brown or bright red in color) during the early stages of being pregnant due to implantation.
-About 50% of those cases ending in a normal pregnancy.
+Twenty to thirty percent of pregnant women experience some bleeding during the early stages of pregnancy due to implantation.
+About 50 percent of those cases end in normal pregnancies.
 So if you do bleed early on, check with your doctor to make sure everything is fine.

 There are a number of different reasons why miscarriages happen.
-The most common reason is chromosomal abnormalities, or in other words, something’s not right with the baby’s chromosomes.
-Most chromosomal abnormalities are the cause of a failing egg or sperm cell.
+The most common reason is chromosomal abnormality.
 Other problems can include:

 • Hormonal problems